• Skip to primary navigation

 Jump to Recipe·Print Recipe

-It’s spring (finally!) here in the Maine Northwoods.
+It's spring (finally!) here in the Maine Northwoods and time for Fiddlehead Casserole.
 For awhile in April it really looked like it would never come but now the earth is warming and the fiddleheads are poking through the ground.
-It’s a short season as fiddlehead shaped sprouts of the ostrich fern are best consumed fresh which makes for a spring gluttonous feeding frenzy.
+Fiddlehead Season is a short season and the fiddlehead-shaped sprouts of the ostrich fern are best consumed fresh which makes for a gluttonous spring feeding frenzy.

 Fiddleheads are only with us for a short time before they turn into inedible ferns so as they say you must "make hay while the sun shines".
 This time of year I like to share a few of my favorite fiddlehead recipes as they are more available now that many supermarkets carry them across the country.
 Today I'm sharing Fiddlehead Casserole.